raijin-asr/Todo-App-using-Expo/README.md

     Day 9: Apply week day wise listing of todo items, filtered todo items based on day selected and its count
     Day10: Implement Slide Panel
     Day11: Add about and setting page with route navigation
+    Day12: Design about page with appName, appVersion, developer, some contact info and more